abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Functional composition - general definition](functions_compose_general.svg)

-We all see the benefit of defining stuff by means of diagrams as opposed to writing lengthty definitions like
+We all see the benefit of defining stuff by means of diagrams as opposed to writing lengthy definitions like

 > "Suppose you have three objects $a$, $b$ and $c$ and two morphisms $f: b \to c$ and $g: a \to b$..."